-Critical Minerals Africa Group to Speak at Invest in African Energy Forum in Paris
+Critical Minerals Africa Group To Speak At Invest In African Energy Forum In Paris

-(MENAFN- News.Africa-Wire) PARIS, France, April 14, 2026/ -- Olimpia Pilch, Chief Strategy Officer of the Critical Minerals Africa Group (), will attend and contribute to discussions at the upcoming Invest in African Energy Forum, taking place in Paris on April 22–23, 2026.
+Olimpia Pilch, Chief Strategy Officer of the Critical Minerals Africa Group ( ), will attend and contribute to discussions at the upcoming Invest in African Energy Forum, taking place in Paris on April 22–23, 2026.

 Bringing extensive expertise in strategic development and international critical minerals markets, Pilch will join industry leaders, policymakers, and investors to highlight the essential role of critical minerals in underpinning Africa's evolving energy landscape.
 Her participation will focus on strengthening mineral-to-energy value chains, advancing sustainable resource development, and fostering cross-border partnerships that enable long-term energy security.